JPLMLIA/vercye_ops/docs/docs/Vercye/running.md

 - Create your `year/timepoint/region` directory tree under `OUTPUT_DIR`.
 - Generate a final `config.yaml` that merges your Snakemake settings with the selected regions.

+**Note**: Sometimes, you might want to add some custom conditionals or processing, that is why we have provided this code in a jupyter notebook.
+In that case make sure to read the [input documentation](inputs.md), to understand the required structure.

 ## 4. Adding Reported Validation Data

 The VeRCYE pipeline can automatically generate validation metrics (e.g., R², RMSE) if reported data is available.
 To enable this, you must manually add validation data for each year.